 There may be several things you think could be your one thing, but there can only be one "one thing.”
 Think about which one brings the biggest impact.
-I recommend you read and digest their book, but Keller and Papasan’s key question will help you sort through this: “What is the one thing such that if I do that, everything else will be easier?”
+Keller and Papson's key question will help you sort through this: “What is the one thing such that if I do that, everything else will be easier?”

 For example, I realized that while I do a lot of things, my one thing is writing.
-I have numerous interrelated roles (researcher, teacher, consultant, psychotherapist), but writing is the biggest driver of impact for me.
-So I need to write (or be doing things directly related to writing) every day.
+I have numerous interrelated roles (research, teaching, consulting, psychotherapist), but writing is the biggest driver of impact for me.
+So I need to write, or be doing things directly related to writing every day.

 2. Structure Your Day Around Your One Thing.
 Once you've figured out your one thing, it’s time to get specific and structured.
 Starting with your one thing for the year, drill all the way down to your one thing this week, and today.
 While I have broad writing goals, I’ve identified exactly what I’m supposed to be writing (or doing directly related to writing such as reading) every day.
 Set aside a chunk of time, preferably first thing in the morning, to work on your one thing every day.
 The amount of time you devote to your one thing may have to vary from day to day during a week.
 The important thing is that your one thing comes first every day.
 Everything else goes in the “everything else category.”
 If you know you’re going to get back to your one thing the next day, then once you’re done working on it for the day, you’ll feel more free to focus on everything else for the rest of the day.
 Once this becomes a habit, a true structure in your life, you’ll start making sustained progress on the important things.